Home > Blog Posts > How To Recover From Your Holiday Overspending

 Make a plan for paying off your debt and stick to it.
 Budget all your expenses, both fixed and variables.
 That way, you’ll know how much you’ll have left at the end of the month and how much you can pay on your debt.
 Stick to the monthly repayments and don’t forget to make your repayments on time.
 Otherwise, you might incur late payment fees which are really not what you need especially when you’re already paying off debts.

 Cut back, don’t just stop overspending but spending altogether!
 Take a month shop-stop and give your wallet a well-needed rest.
 A shop-stop is also good for the environment.
 Additionally, if you really need something, or you have kids that need something, for example, new sports gear – buy second-hand products.
 Also, sell away stuff you don’t use.
 These small actions will save you money and save the environment.
-Online marketplaces like Facebook Marketplace and Gumtree are a great way to not only sell stuff you don’t need but to also by discounted things you do need.
+Online marketplaces like Facebook Marketplace and Gumtree are a great way not only to sell stuff you don’t need but to also by discounted things you do need.

 Timing is everything, especially when it comes to impulse purchases.
 A good way to avoid shopping is to delay a purchase for a time.
 Delay the purchase for 30 days and see if you still feel like you need it and are as passionate about it as you were initially.
 We recommend this because a lot of the time people spontaneously buy things only to stop using them after a couple of weeks.